Admitted students: prepare to enroll

 Visit the Boynton Health Services AHS website to access information about the immunization requirements and the form that must be used to submit immunization records.

-- Incoming students should submit documentation between June 1st and the first day of classes, only after you have received a University student ID and your umn.edu email account is set up.
+- Incoming students should submit documentation between June 1st and the first day of classes, only after they have received a University student ID number and their umn.edu email account is set up.

 - All current PharmD students are required to self-report an influenza vaccine annually.